 Today's Homeowner looks at dozens of datapoints on moving companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-You should choose a local mover if you would prefer a more personal experience.
-Local movers are more familiar with the area and can provide more tailored services.
+You should choose a local mover if you aren't moving long-distance.
+Local movers know the Fulton area better and can offer more tailored services.
 However, national movers usually have more resources, better insurance, and a wider variety of services.

 Compared to a national average of 100.0, the cost of living index for Fulton is 73.9.
 This index considers housing payments, childcare, food, transportation, and other crucial expenses.